What kind of solar panels do you sell?

 What is better mono or poly?

 Monocrystalline solar panels can produce about 5% more power than polycrystalline solar panels of equal size.
 Polycrystalline cells are square in shape with a blue color.
 Monocrystalline cells are black and more octagonal (squares with beveled corners).
-Both types of panels will work fine but we currently only sell the more efficient monocrystalline panels.
+Both types of panels will work fine but we mainly sell the more efficient monocrystalline panels.

 Are higher wattage panels better?